A Strong Bisimulation for a Classical Term Calculus: Introduction

-\paragraph{Towards a Strong Bisimulation for Control Operators.} We seek to formulate a similar notion of equivalence for calculi with control operators in the sense that it is concerned with harmless permutation of redexes possibly involving control operators and induces a strong bisimulation.
-As per the Curry--Howard isomorphism, proof normalisation in classical logic corresponds to computation in $\lambda$-calculi with control operators~\cite{Griffin90,Parigot92}.
-Moreover, since classical logic can be translated into polarised proof-nets, as defined by O.~Laurent~\cite{Laurent02,Laurent03}, we use PPN to guide the development in this work. \edu{In particular, we would ideally like our relation to equate terms that translate to structurally equivalent PPNs.
-However, we will not be able to equate all such terms: a subset of them must be excluded in order to achieve our strong bisimulation result, as we explain in what follows.}
+\paragraph{Towards a Strong Bisimulation for $\calcLambdaMu$.} We seek to formulate a similar notion of equivalence for calculi with control operators in the sense that it is concerned with harmless permutation of redexes possibly involving control operators and induces a strong bisimulation.
+A first step towards our goal involves decomposing the $\mu$-rule as was done for the $\beta$-rule in (\ref{eq:split_of_beta}):

-A first step towards our goal involves decomposing the $\mu$-rule as was done for the $\beta$-rule in (\ref{eq:split_of_beta}) on page~\pageref{eq:split_of_beta}: this produces a rule $\rM$ (for $\mathtt{M}u$ at a $\mathtt{d}istance$), to introduce an \emph{explicit replacement}, and another rule $\rR$ (for $\rR$eplacement), that executes explicit replacements:
+where $\replapply{\repl[\alpha']{\alpha}{u}}{c}$ denotes the \emph{fresh} replacement changing all subexpressions of the form $\termname{\alpha}{t}$ in $c$ to $\termname{\alpha'}{(tu)}$.
+A brief discussion on our choice of notation for replacement, may be found at the end of this section.
+We still need to add the notion of distance to this operational semantics, as done for substitution.
+This produces a rule $\rM$ (for $\mathtt{M}u$ at a $\mathtt{d}istance$), to introduce an \emph{explicit replacement}, and another rule $\rR$ (for $\rR$eplacement), that executes explicit replacements: